-Product analytics with star schema and Mitzu
+Product analytics with Star schema and Mitzu

-n data warehousing, star schema is an excellent model for organizing all the information about your business.
+In data warehousing, star schema is an excellent model for organizing all the information about your business.
 Its simplicity and performance capabilities, particularly in product analytics, make it a go-to structure for analysts and business intelligence professionals.

 The star schema's design, characterized by central fact tables connected to surrounding dimension tables, streamlines the querying process and improves insight retrieval speed.